 Once the information propagates you will get a confirmation within Google Search Console.

-You have added your domain to Google Search Console.
+You have added your website to Google Search Console.
 Now you can begin using this tool to improve the visibility of your website on Google’s search engine.